UFO sightings in Canada: 1978, Clarenville, Newfoundland and Labrador

-A single sighting of a UFO by twelve individuals in the early morning October 26, 1978 occurred in Clarenville, Newfoundland and Labrador near Random Island.
+In the early morning of 26 October 1978, a single sighting of a UFO by twelve individuals occurred in Clarenville, Newfoundland and Labrador, near Random Island.
 The object was reportedly oval-shaped with a fin on its tail.
-Individuals who spotted the object called the Royal Canadian Mounted Police, and the dispatched officer, Constable James Blackwood, witnessed the UFO hover 100 feet (30.5 m) above the water for around one or two hours before vanishing.
+Individuals who spotted the object called the Royal Canadian Mounted Police, and the dispatched officer, Constable James Blackwood, witnessed the UFO hover 100 ft above the water for around one or two hours before vanishing.
 Blackwood used a telescope specialized for drug surveillance to observe the UFO, and other eyewitnesses used binoculars.
-According to Blackwood, when he shone his headlights the object would react by shining its headlights back.
+According to Blackwood, whenever he would shine his headlights, the object would react by shining its headlights back.
 Reportedly Blackwood was attempting to contact the pilots of the craft.
 It left no evidence of its appearance apart from eyewitness testimony of the event.

-In 2016, a separate sighting occurred in Clarenville regarding a resident who spotted lights hovering over the water over Random Island.
+In 2016, a separate sighting occurred wherein a resident of Clarenville spotted lights hovering over the waters between their town and Random Island.

 In 2020, the sighting was depicted on a $20 silver glow-in-the-dark coin as the third of the Canada's Unexplained Phenomena series by the Royal Canadian Mint.

+1989, Campbellton, New Brunswick

+In November 1989, two sisters living in Campbellton, New Brunswick, witnessed three triangular UFOs hovering just over Sugarloaf Mountain.
+The aircraft were all silent, with each one eventually rapidly pulling backwards and then even more quickly shooting forward into the night sky in succession.

 1990, Montreal, Quebec

-On November 7, 1990, in Montreal, Quebec, witnesses reported a round, metallic object of about 540 metres wide over the rooftop pool of the Bonaventure Hotel.
+On 7 November 1990, in Montreal, Quebec, witnesses reported a round, metallic object about 540 m wide over the rooftop pool of the Bonaventure Hotel.
 Eyewitnesses saw 8 to 10 lights forming into a circle above them, emitting bright white rays.
-The phenomenon lasted three hours, from 7.20 to 10.20 p.m., and moved slowly northwards.
+The phenomenon lasted three hours, from 7:20 to 10:20 p.m., and moved slowly northwards.
 While none could identify the lights, a few witnesses, according to the next day's report in La Presse, were ready to express their belief that they were visited by aliens.

-A few witnesses say what they saw in a televised interview on CBC.
+A few of the witnesses discussed their sighting in a televised interview on the CBC.

 The sighting was commemorated in 2021 on a $20 silver glow-in-the-dark coin as the fourth installment of the Canada's Unexplained Phenomena series by the Royal Canadian Mint.

-In November, 1989, in Campbellton, New Brunswick 2 sisters living on Van Horne Crescent witnessed 3 triangular UFOs hovering just over Sugarloaf Mountain.
-The aircraft were all silent and each eventually taking turns moving quickly backwards and shooting forward even faster before disappearing into the night sky.

 1997, Trail, BC

-At least two women standing on the bridge over the Columbia River, waiting for the fireworks show, on the evening of July 1st, witnessed three small lights above them and they quickly took off down the river, just a foot or two above the water, they zig-zagged along the river heading eastbound until they flew out of sight.
-The two women, who were strangers, looked at one another in awe, realizing that was not part of the fireworks show, they hadn't yet began, it was still daylight.
+At least two women who reportedly did not know each other were standing on the bridge over the Columbia River, waiting for the Canada Day fireworks show, when they witnessed three small lights above them quickly take off down the river, just a foot or two above the water, zig-zagging along the watercourse heading eastbound until they flew out of sight.
+It was still daylight and the fireworks show had not yet begun.